CMMC Standard and Certification

 Who must obtain CMMC certification?

-Any organisation within the Defence Industrial Base (DIB) that processes, stores, or transmits Federal Contract Information (FCI) or Controlled Unclassified Information (CUI) is required to comply with CMMC.
-This includes all prime contractors and subcontractors involved in Department of Defence contracts, regardless of their tier.
+Any organization within the Defense Industrial Base (DIB) that processes, stores, or transmits Federal Contract Information (FCI) or Controlled Unclassified Information (CUI) is required to comply with CMMC.
+This includes all prime contractors and subcontractors involved in Department of Defense contracts, regardless of their tier.

 Are all suppliers required to achieve the same CMMC level?

-No. The required CMMC level varies based on the sensitivity of the information handled and the specific requirements of each contract.
-Organisations must meet the level that aligns with the type of data they access and the obligations set by the Department of Defence.
+No, the required CMMC level varies based on the sensitivity of the information handled and the specific requirements of each contract.
+Organizations must meet the level that aligns with the type of data they access and the obligations set by the Department of Defense.

 Does CMMC replace NIST SP 800-171?